Exploration of Altermagnetism in $\mathrm{RuO_{2}}$: Introduction

-Ruthenium dioxide ($\mathrm{RuO_{2}}$) has emerged as the foremost and most extensively studied material embodying altermagnetism.
-Historically, $\mathrm{RuO_{2}}$ was primarily categorized as a simple Pauli paramagnet \cite{ref23,ref66,ref34,ref112,ref113,ref116,ref115,ref114}, and recognized for its utility in catalysis \cite{ref194} and energy storage \cite{ref195,ref196}.
-The intense research interest in $\mathrm{RuO_{2}}$ in recent years is tightly tied to the investigation of its magnetic structure, as summarized in Fig.~\ref{fig:Timeline}.
-In 2017, a neutron scattering study reported the presence of antiferromagnetic ordering in $\mathrm{RuO_{2}}$ below $900$ K, stable down to at least $300$ K \cite{ref4}.
-This brings $\mathrm{RuO_{2}}$ into the view of unconventional magnetism research.
-In the year that the term altermagnetism was proposed \cite{ref197}, $\mathrm{RuO_{2}}$ was simultaneously predicted to be a prototypical altermagnetic candidate, which was soon supported by a peculiar anomalous Hall effect (AHE) that is sensitive to crystal chirality \cite{ref40}.
-These developments have spurred extensive investigations into $\mathrm{RuO_{2}}$, aiming to elucidate the fundamental nature of altermagnetism and to harness the potential of its zero-net-magnetization spin-splitting characteristics.
+Ruthenium dioxide ($\mathrm{RuO_{2}}$) is among the earliest-proposed and most extensively studied altermagnet candidates.
+Historically, $\mathrm{RuO_{2}}$ was primarily categorized as a Pauli paramagnetic metal \cite{ref23,ref66,ref34,ref112,ref113,ref116,ref115,ref114}, and recognized for its utility in catalysis \cite{over2012surfacea,ref194} and energy storage \cite{ref195,ref196}.
+The surge of research interest in $\mathrm{RuO_{2}}$ in recent years is tightly tied to the renewed efforts to uncover its magnetic structure, as summarized in Fig.~\ref{fig:Timeline}.
+In 2017, a neutron scattering study reported antiferromagnetic ordering in $\mathrm{RuO_{2}}$ below $900$ K, stable down to at least $300$ K \cite{ref4}.
+This brings $\mathrm{RuO_{2}}$ into the spotlight of unconventional magnetism research.
+In the same year when the concept of altermagnetism was introduced~\cite{ref41,ref147}, $\mathrm{RuO_{2}}$ was simultaneously predicted to be a prototypical altermagnetic candidate.
+This prediction was soon supported by the observation of both an anomalous Hall effect~\cite{ref40,ref11} and a spin-splitting torque effect~\cite{ref13,ref5,ref3,ref21}.
+These developments have spurred extensive investigations into $\mathrm{RuO_{2}}$, aiming to clarify the fundamental nature of altermagnetism and to harness the potential use of the zero-net-magnetization spin-splitting characteristics.